 (4) The Treasurer may authorise the payment of money to discharge an obligation that the State has taken over under subsection (2), whether by terminating the obligation or otherwise.

-(5) A payment authorised under subsection (4) is to be made out of the Consolidated Fund, which this section appropriates to the necessary extent.
+(5) A payment authorised under subsection (4) is to be made out of the Consolidated Account, which this section appropriates to the necessary extent.

+[Section 32 amended by No. 77 of 2006 s.
+4.]

 33. Regulations

 Regulations may provide for —